 Most red wines are dry, meaning they have little to no residual sugar.
 Usually, this is because all of the natural sugar in the fruit is fermented to alcohol.
 Dry wines can confuse people, as sometimes a bone dry red can come off as sweet-tasting simply because of the fruity grape variety involved or the style in which it is made (even if there is no residual sugar).
 Big, fruit-forward red wine like Zinfandel can seem sweeter than others even when it’s technically dry.
 It’s part of what keeps the dry red wine category so varied and interesting.

 If sweet is your thing, check out sweet red wine styles like Lambrusco or certain types of Valpolicella.
-There are also sweeter fortified wines like Porto or Vin Santo.
+There are also sweeter fortified wines like Porto or Vin Santo, which do great with funky cheeses.

 Simply put, there’s no wrong way to go about tasting red wine.
 But there are a few things you can do to improve the experience.
 With dry reds, in particular, be sure to let the bottle breathe for a while after you open it.
 Better still, decant the wine to introduce some oxygen and really open up the aromatics and flavors.
 Due to the complexity of most good reds, you’ll want to use a larger glass that can really showcase the wine and allow you to swirl, sniff, sip, and repeat.
 Try side-by-side tastings to detect differences in vintages or varietals, or taste with your friends and compare notes.